 Will a Rebate Back Out in Value for You?

-Quite often, auto dealers will offer customers the option of taking a rebate on their car purchase, or signing on for a dealer financed low interest loan.
-Car dealerships offer these as incentives to attract customers, and/or to reduce their on site inventory.
+Quite often, auto dealers will offer customers the option of taking a rebate on their car purchase, or signing on for a dealer financed loan.
+Car dealerships offer rebate incentives to attract customers, and/or to reduce their on site inventory.
 While both offers are attractive, and both have their benefits, it is important to consider which deal is right for your circumstances.
 Typically, when customers accept a rebate, they will only receive the money after the dealer financing has been finalized.
 While this will eventually put money in the customer's pocket, it does nothing to immediately reduce the overall cost of the automobile.
 However, with independent financing, a buyer can often put their rebate to work for them by applying it directly to the cost of their new automobile.

 There are typically two types of rebates that car dealers use to motivate customers into purchasing a new vehicle – the ‘instant rebate' and the ‘mail-in rebate'.
 With an instant rebate the money can be applied immediately to the total price of the car.
 This is an ideal situation for buyers, as it will reduce the total amount that they need to borrow, and can result in lower monthly payments and a general savings over the life of the loan.
 Unfortunately, instant rebates are fairly rare.
 The more typical type of auto rebate is the mail-in rebate, in which the customer receives the promised money only after filling out an application and returning it to the car dealer or automobile manufacturer.
 The buyer still receives the money, but it does nothing to reduce their auto loan.
 Car manufactures prefer the mail-in rebate because it allows them to gather valuable marketing information from consumers.
 Dealerships gravitate toward the mail-in rebate because it not only provides useful customer feedback, it also gives them an opportunity to increase revenue from the company's finance division.